christophziegler/PubGraph/README.md

 ![Graph](https://raw.github.com/katzenfriseur/PubGraph/master/WebContent/img/readme/graph-standard.PNG)

-Moving your mouse a vertex will highlight the vertex and its next neighbors.
+Moving your mouse over a vertex will highlight the vertex and its next neighbors.
 Moreover the names of the respective authors are displayed next to the vertices.

 ![Graph](https://raw.github.com/katzenfriseur/PubGraph/master/WebContent/img/readme/graph-standard-highlighting.PNG)